-A $60 million overhaul program starts at Callide Power Station in just over a week, creating work for about 140 Queensland contractors and $6 million in flow-on benefits to Biloela.
+A $60 million overhaul program is running at Callide Power Station from June to November 2020, creating work for about 140 Queensland contractors and $6 million in flow-on benefits to Biloela.

-Energy Minister Dr Anthony Lynham announced the overhaul works in a media release today, saying the overhauls would also bring up to 60 specialist interstate contractors to Biloela under strict hygiene and safety measures in place to help stop the spread of COVID-19.
+Energy Minister Dr Anthony Lynham announced the overhaul works in a media release, saying the overhauls would also bring up to 60 specialist interstate contractors to Biloela under strict hygiene and safety measures in place to help stop the spread of COVID-19.

 “The overhaul will create jobs for electricians, boilermakers, riggers, fitters, welders, scaffolders and crane drivers as well as interstate specialist weld testers and generator circuit breaker technicians,” Dr Lynham said.